facebookresearch/demucs/README.md

 The folder `PATH_TO_WAV_DATASET` should contain two sub-directories : `train` and `valid`.
 Each of those should contain one folder per track.
 Each track folder must contain one file for each source (`drums.wav`, `bass.wav`, `other.wav`, `vocals.wav`) and one file for the mixture (`mixture.wav`).

+By default, the custom wav dataset will replace MusDB.
+To concatenate it with MusDB, pass `--concat` (if you are using musdbhq, dont forget to pass `--is_wav`).

 ### Fine tuning